Jacques Boyer

-Jonathan "Jacques" or "Jock" Boyer (born October 8, 1955) is a former professional cyclist who, in 1981, became the first American to participate in the Tour de France.
-In November 2002, Boyer was convicted after pleading guilty to seven counts of child molestation and three counts of genital penetration of an 11-year-old girl.
+Jonathan Boyer (born October 8, 1955), nicknamed "Jock" and "Jacques", is an American former professional cyclist who, in 1981, became the first American to participate in the Tour de France.
+In November 2002, Boyer pled guilty to seven counts of child molestation and three counts of genital penetration of an underage girl.
+After his release from jail, Boyer resumed competitive racing and worked with charitable organizations in Africa.

 Early life and racing career

 Boyer grew up in Monterey, California and was a member of the Velo Club Monterey there.
 He raced as an amateur in Europe from 1973, after joining the ACBB club in the Parisian suburb of Boulogne-Billancourt.
 The club frequently provided riders for the Peugeot professional team, which had had English-speaking riders since the Briton, Tom Simpson, led it in the 1960s.
 Boyer, however, turned professional in 1977 for the smaller Lejeune–BP team, sponsored by a Parisian cycle company and an international oil giant.
 He first competed in the Tour in 1981, when the organiser, Félix Lévitan, encouraged him to wear not his team jersey but a Stars and Stripes design which suggested that he was the American national champion.
 Many have said that Lévitan, who looked after the financial aspects of the race while his colleague Jacques Goddet managed the sporting side, saw Boyer as a way to attract further American interest and money.

-Boyer rode the Tour de France five times and finished 12th in 1983 (French Jean de Gribaldy Sem team with Sean Kelly).
+Boyer rode the Tour de France five times and finished 12th in 1983.
 He was unusual in refusing to eat meat and became well known for the large quantities of nuts and fruit that he brought to the race.
 The French team manager, Cyrille Guimard, described Boyer as "un marginal", a description hard to translate but which suggests an outsider, almost a hippie.

 The British journalist Dennis Donovan, working for the London magazine Cycling remarked on Boyer's intense religious beliefs.
 In the 1981 Tour, he said, English-speaking journalists felt sorry for him as a colleague in a French-speaking world and offered him a collection of girlie magazines.
 Boyer, said Donovan, declined politely and said he preferred to read his Bible.

 Boyer also competed in and won the 1980 Coors Classic in the US, and the 1985 Race Across America completing the 3,120 miles in nine days, two hours, and six minutes.
 His career included 87 amateur victories and 49 professional ones.

 Boyer was inducted into the United States Cycling Hall of Fame in 1998.
+He was expelled from the Hall in 2016 for "ethical issues".

-Criminal sexual history
+Criminal conviction

-In November 2002, Boyer was convicted after pleading guilty to seven counts of child molestation and three counts of genital penetration of an 11-year-old girl.
-He was sentenced to 20-year prison term which was suspended by the judge who had him serve one year in jail and five years probation.
-In January, 2006, after successful completion of his probation conditions, his probation officer recommended that Boyer be released from probation.
+In November 2002, Boyer pled guilty to seven counts of child molestation and three counts of genital penetration, which began when the victim was eleven and continued for at least three years.
+He was sentenced to a 20-year prison term, which was suspended by the judge pending the successful completion of one year in jail and five years probation.